 “Stew, What are the physical standards to get into the Navy SEAL program?
 I see all types of scores on the physical screening test (minimum, competitive, auto-qual).
 I have not gone to a recruiter yet and want to make sure I can meet the standards beforehand.
 What should I be striving for to get selected?”
 Jake.

-Jake - I like this question.
-I have to be honest, I first read this as what are the “minimum standards” needed to get into SEAL training.
-Maybe it is just one of my pet peeves when I see or hear that question, I am a bit scarred by the number of times I get asked it.
-In fact, my rule #1 is: “Do not ask me about the minimum standards to score on a fitness test.
+Jake -- I like this question.
+I have to be honest, I first read this as: What are the minimum standards needed to get into SEAL training?
+Maybe it is just one of my pet peeves that when I see or hear that question, I am a bit scarred by the number of times I get asked it.
+My number one rule is: “Do not ask me about the minimum standards to score on a fitness test.
 I do not know them.”

-So, to answer your question.
-Yes there are minimum standards to PASS the PST, but those scores will not get you accepted into BUD/S training as they will only take the top PST scores from a nationwide draft each month.
-By the way, good job about waiting to see the recruiter until you are ready!
+To answer your question: Yes, there are minimum standards to pass the PST, but those scores will not get you accepted into BUD/S training.
+They only will take the top PST scores from a nationwide draft each month.
+By the way, good job about waiting to see the recruiter until you are ready.

-To be honest, I am not sure why those scores are publicized as these will only allow you to join the delayed entry program (DEP) but not get selected to go to BUDS.
-But yes – these are the minimum standards.
+I am not sure why those scores are publicized, as these only will allow you to join the delayed entry program (DEP) but not get selected to go to BUD/S. But yes, these are the minimum standards.

-Once you master the PST, you can now focus on the most important phase of training – preparing yourself to get THROUGH BUD/S. If you are stuck just trying to meet the standards each week of your pre-BUDS journey, you are missing out on preparing for the weekly 4 mile timed runs, 2 mile swims with fins, and working with weights to prepare for boats and logs, rucking, and pool skills.
+Once you master the physical screening test (PST), you can focus on the most important phase of training -- preparing yourself to get through BUD/S. If you are stuck just trying to meet the standards each week of your pre-BUD/S journey, you are missing out on preparing for the weekly four-mile timed runs, two-mile swims with fins and working with weights to prepare for boats and logs, rucking and pool skills.